AT THE risk of initiating a political debate, only those who work within an equine industry can appreciate how deeply the horses are cherished.

 “He is healthy, happy and ready to go…now we just need the right run from a tricky draw.”

-As much as he would be thrilled to see both or either make their way into the winners’ circle, Scholefield stated he will be happy “solid” performances and their company on the long trip home!
+As much as he would be thrilled to see both or either make their way into the winners’ circle, Scholefield stated he will be happy with “solid” performances and their company on the long trip home!

 “Of course I would love to see them win, but no matter what I’m sure I will be proud of their effort,” Scholefield said.